 - A force majeure clause in any contract specifies the events or situations that can excuse the parties’ performance.

-- The scope of this clause is the matter of contract interpretation.
-The clause typically lists events and situations that will excuse the performance or will not excuse performance.
+- The scope of this clause is a matter of contract interpretation.
+The clause typically lists events and situations that will excuse performance or will not excuse performance.

 Businesses should evaluate the clause to see whether they qualify to be exempted from their liabilities and obligations under the specific event.

 An example of a force majeure clause invoked

 - E2W has sued KidZania Operations for allegedly breaching the parties’ franchise agreement by terminating the contract following E2W’s invocation of a Force Majeure clause.

 - Since E2W could not operate its amusement park amidst the pandemic, it invoked the force majeure clause as they were unable to make required payments to its franchisor.